Search This Blog

 3. Burn Rate - Rate at which releases are consuming backlog

-Effectiveness: This category is strategic and focuses on the business value.
+Effectiveness: This category is strategic and focuses on business value.
 Some measures include:

 1. Velocity Variance - Planned (Committed) to Actual (Delivered)